 Geologic mapping has documented the extent of previous lahar runout in the Skagit and Stillaguamish River valleys.
 While Glacier Peak has shown no sign of eruption in the last few decades, the lahars deposits in the river valleys from past eruptions are a reminder of the hazard Glacier Peak poses to the communities living in the valleys adjacent to the volcano.

 We want our awareness-raising about Washington State volcano threats to encourage preparation and not raise unnecessary alarm, so here is the very latest on alert levels for Cascade Range volcanoes from the U.S. Geological Survey Cascades Volcano Observatory.

-DNR and its Division of Geology and Earth Resources help map, monitor and educate the public, governments and others about geologic hazards, including volcanoes.
+Housed in DNR, the Washington Geological Survey maps, monitor and educate the public, governments and others about geologic hazards, including volcanoes.

 Our geologists have mapped lahar deposits from Glacier Peak in the Skagit River Valley and helped produce hazard maps so those living in the shadow of Glacier Peak can know what to expect if – and when – our shy volcanic neighbor produces lahars.